 As of June 30, 2022 and 2021, the District reported \$694,757 and \$651,671, respectively, as deferred outflows of resources related to contributions subsequent to the measurement date.
 Pension contributions subsequent to the measurement date for the year ended June 30, 2022, will be recognized as a reduction of the net pension liability for the year ended June 30, 2023.
-Pension contributions subsequent to the measurement date for the year ended June 30, 2021, was be recognized as a reduction of the net pension liability for the year ended June 30, 2021, was be recognized as a reduction of the net pension liability for the year ended June 30, 2021, was be recognized as a reduction of the net pension liability for the year ended June 30, 2022.
+Pension contributions subsequent to the measurement date for the year ended June 30, 2023.
+Pension contributions subsequent to the inet pension liability for the year ended June 30, 2021, was be recognized as a reduction of the net pension liability for the year ended June 30, 2021, was be recognized as a reduction of the net pension liability for the year ended June 30, 2022.